 National Standards, Local Expertise

-Located at the Sylvania Campus, PCC’s Nursing program is approved by the Oregon State Board of Nursing and accredited by the Accreditation Commission for Education in Nursing, Inc. (ACEN).
-In our program, you will learn the knowledge and skills required for an entry-level nursing job, and qualify to take the National Council Licensure Examination for Registered Nurses, which is a requirement for practice.
+In PCC's Nursing program, located at the Sylvania Campus, you will learn the knowledge and skills required for an entry-level nursing job, and qualify to take the National Council Licensure Examination for Registered Nurses, which is a requirement for practice.
 Our program is designed to prepare the student to be licensed as a registered nurse (RN).
 RNs deliver nursing care in a variety of healthcare settings.